 - Noah in the TV adaptation of Scream, taking the place of Randy from the original movies (see above).
 His wit is aimed more at horror TV series this time instead of movies, but otherwise, he fills pretty much the same role.

 - Triple H and Shawn Michaels occasionally fall into this role under their DeGeneration X gimmick.
 They will very often reference long-forgotten storylines or things outside of kayfabe.
-In their most recent incarnation they have made reference to the Katie Vick disaster, Jeremy Piven's "Summerfest" flub, Kofi Kingston's gimmick change, and Shawn Michaels' real name.
+In their most recent incarnation they have made reference to the Katie Vick disaster, Jeremy Piven's "Summerfest" flub, Kofi Kingston's gimmick change, Triple H's (not yet acknowledged in kayfabe) marriage to Stephanie McMahon, and Shawn Michaels' real name.
 And talking about what segment of the script they were in, and that the villain of the week needed to hurry up and interrupt them so they could have their confrontation and get to commercial break.

 - A more serious example would be CM Punk's promo from the June 27, 2011 episode of Raw, wherein he acknowledged that he was Breaking the Fourth Wall, by referring to The Rock by his real name, talking about Rock and John Cena kissing Vince McMahon's ass, and blasted office stooge John Laurinaitisnote , Vince's "idiot daughter" and "his doofus son-in-law."